Resources: Handouts, classroom bin/s (full!), rubber gloves and computers/tablets for research.

 Career Film: This is Frances Schofield.
 Francis works as a Graduate Chemist for National Nuclear Laboratory.

 Ask the children to write a pledge for what they are going to do to limit the amount of things that are thrown away and to improve recycling in their school.
+Extend pupils by asking them to write to their local supermarkets to find out what they are doing to reduce waste and support recycling.

-Remember to record the temperature everyday and the rainfall once a week.
+Remember to record the temperature every day and the rainfall once a week.

 Sending rubbish to landfills has several negative impacts on the environment, including the emission of greenhouse gases, water pollution, and soil contamination.
 There are several ways to reduce the amount of rubbish sent to landfills, including: